*

 • Fe2O3(s) + 2Al(s) ==> Al2O3(s) + 2Fe(s)

-• iron(III) oxide is reduced and is the oxidising agent, aluminium is oxidised and is the reducing agent - incidentally, this is the 'thermit' reaction!
+• iron(III) oxide is reduced and is the oxidising agent, aluminium is oxidised and is the reducing agent - incidentally, this is the 'Thermit' reaction!

-5. For more details of some of these and similar reactions see the Metal Reactivity notes and Metal Extraction notes.
+5. For more details of some of these and similar reactions see ...

 Redox reaction analysis based on the electron definitions

-1. magnesium + iron(II) sulphate ==> magnesium sulphate + iron
+1. magnesium + iron(II) sulfate ==> magnesium sulfate + iron

 • Mg(s) + FeSO4(aq) ==> MgSO4(aq) + Fe(s)

 • [this is the 'ordinary' equation but this does not really show what happens in terms of atoms, ions and electrons, so we use ionic equations like the one shown below.
-The sulphate ion SO42-(aq) is called a spectator ion, because it doesn't change in the reaction and can be omitted from the ionic equation.
+The sulfate ion SO42-(aq) is called a spectator ion, because it doesn't change in the reaction and can be omitted from the ionic equation.
 No electrons show up in the full equations because electrons lost by x = electrons gained by y!!]

 • Mg(s) + Fe2+(aq) ==> Mg2+(aq) + Fe(s)